QiyangZ/Cpp_Praktikum_TUM/README.md

 # C-_Praktikum_TUM
 This is a practise for who wants to learn about C++.
-There are five days' assignments
+There are five-days' assignments